Migrating from Pelican to Hugo

 added to its header.
 Any other content type will have the content of default.md

-added to its header.
+added to its header.page.md

-we have:
+we have:+++

 title = ""